software-architects/msft-intelligent-app-workshop/Exercises/exercise1-devops/README.md

 ## Introduction

-[Wide World Importers (WWI)](https://docs.microsoft.com/en-us/sql/sample/world-wide-importers/overview) is a (fictitious) wholesale novelty goods importer and distributor operating from the San Francisco bay area.
+[World Wide Importers (WWI)](https://docs.microsoft.com/en-us/sql/sample/world-wide-importers/overview) is a (fictitious) wholesale novelty goods importer and distributor operating from the San Francisco bay area.

 As a wholesaler, WWI’s customers are mostly companies who resell to individuals.
 WWI sells to retail customers across Europe including specialty stores, supermarkets, computing stores, tourist attraction shops, and some individuals.
 WWI also sells to other wholesalers via a network of agents who promote the products on WWI’s behalf.
 While all of WWI’s customers are currently based in Europe, the company is intending to push for expansion into other parts of the world.